Rash Behari Ghosh: Contributions

 Ghosh's contributions earned him a series of honours, such as the Tagore Law Professorship (1875–76) at Calcutta University and an honorary DL degree from Calcutta University (1884).

 He made a fortune through his legal practice, but donated much of it by way of charity and endowments.
 He established Torkona Jagabandhu School (1894).
 In 1913, he established an endowment for scientific studies at Calcutta University with an initial capital of ten lakh rupees.
 He also donated 13 lakh rupees to establish a National Council of Education (NCE) at Jadavpur.
 It later became Jadavpur University.
 Ghosh was the first president of NCE.

 Keeping in line with his ideals, Sir Rashbehari Ghosh Mahavidyalaya was established at Ukhrid in Khandaghosh CD Block in 2010.
 He also established schools and hospital in his village.

 He donated a princely sum (almost 33% of financial expenditure) to Acharya Praffulla Roy for establishing Bengal Chemical and Pharmaceutical Works.

 Street named after Ghosh in Kolkata

 Considering the contributions made by Ghosh for the people of India, a street was named after him in Kolkata.
 Rashbehari Avenue, named after him, starts from Chetla-Sahanagar Bridge (Shaheed Jatin Das Setu) and runs eastwards to Ballygunge and Gariahat.

 Legacy

-His house in Burdwan District has been kept intact.
+His house in Burdwan District at R. B Ghosh Road has been kept intact.
 His family members still reside there.
-Few of his descendants have joined the legal profession.
-One of his brothers was Hon'ble Judge of Calcutta High Court Sir Bipin Bihari Ghosh.
+Few of his descendants had been in the legal profession.
+One of his brothers Sir Bipin Behari Ghosh was Hon'ble Judge of Calcutta High Court before independence.
+As he was fond of technical education, few of his grand children are into the stream of engineering.
+His great grand daughter Dr. Suravi Ghosh is a practicing advocate of hon'ble Calcutta High Court.